-What exactly are dividends and how do they work?
-When you invest in a company you get paid a portion of a company’s profits as a way to compensate you for your investment.
-These payments are called dividends and they are a form of passive income.
+What exactly are dividends, and how do they work?
+When you invest in a company, you get paid a portion of a company’s profits as a way to compensate you for your investment.
+They call these payments dividends, and they are a form of passive income.

-When you own stock in a company directly or through a fund you may receive dividends.
+When you own stock in a company directly or through a fund, you may receive dividends.
 A dividend is a distribution of a portion of a company’s profits.
-They are decided by the board of directors and can be issued as cash payments, as shares of stock or other property.
+They are decided by the board of directors and issued as cash payments, as shares of stock or other property.
 It’s an opportunity for a company to reward shareholder loyalty.

 The amount you receive depends on how much stock you own and how much profit there was to divide.

 Investors, particularly retired investors, like the steady income that dividend stocks provide and also like the option of reinvesting dividends to buy more shares of stock.

 Most companies don’t offer dividends, and if they do, they can cancel them if it’s an inappropriate time to make a payout.
 However, companies can increase them if times are good.

 Startups and high-growth companies in specific sectors like tech and biotech usually don’t pay dividends because all of the profits are plowed back into the company so they can maintain higher than average expansion and growth.

 If a company wants to increase its value (which increases the share price), it may opt to reinvest earnings rather than pay out dividends.
 Some companies choose to use that money to fund new projects, buy new assets, buy back some of its shares, or acquire another company.